 “Suppose, bhikkhus, on hearing, ‘beauty queen, beauty queen,’ a great crowd of people would gather together.
 Now that beauty queen would deliver the most excellent dance, deliver the most excellent song.
 On hearing, ‘The beauty queen is dancing!
 The beauty queen is singing!’ an even larger crowd of people would gather together.

-Then a man would come along, wishing to live, not wishing to die, wishing for ease, averse to suffering.
+Then a man would come along, wishing to live, not wishing to die, desiring happiness, averse to suffering.
 Someone would say to him: ‘Good man, you must carry around this bowl of oil filled to the brim between the crowd and the beauty queen.
 A man with a raised sword will follow right behind you, and wherever you spill even a drop, right there he will cut off your head.’

 What do you think, bhikkhus, would that man stop paying attention to the bowl of oil and let his mind wander outside out of |negligence::carelessness, heedlessness [pamāda]|?”